 Since its initial development in the 1980s DBT has been shown to be effective for an array of problems related to emotion dysregulation.
 We know severe emotion regulation difficulties result in persons facing multiple problems across many areas of life and that these problems manifest in a variety of ways.
 The principles of DBT were specifically designed for cases which often present therapists with novel challenges.
 One of the benefits of a principle-based treatment is that it can be versatile enough to accommodate the specific situations, cultures, and contexts of the persons it serves.
 DBT has been studied and implemented in multiple countries across the globe.

-DBT Intensive training is a comprehensive team-based program of study designed to provide teams with the knowledge and skills necessary to provide DBT.
-It focuses on both the establishment of comprehensive DBT programs and the clinical skills necessary to provide the treatment to persons with complex mental health problems.
+DBT Intensive Training focuses on both the establishment of comprehensive DBT programs and the clinical skills necessary to provide the treatment to persons with complex mental health problems.
 Intensive training in DBT includes 4 hours of content specific to risk assessment, management, and treatment of suicidal behaviors.

-The program is divided into 2 parts that are designed to guide teams to accomplish four phases of DBT program implementation.
-While Parts 1 and 2 are described separately, they comprise a single program of study.
+The program is divided into 2 main parts that are designed to guide teams to accomplish four phases of DBT program implementation in a single program of study.

-In Part 1, lectures, demonstrations of treatment, and small group exercises are used to teach DBT theory and strategies in-depth.
-Upon conclusion of Part 1, participants consolidate and apply what they have learned with the help of practice assignments that are intended to guide the implementation process.
+In the Knowledge Acquisition segment of Part 1, lectures, demonstrations of treatment, and small group exercises are used to teach DBT theory and strategies in-depth.
+In the Implementation phase of the training that happens upon conclusion of Part 1, participants consolidate and apply what they have learned with the help of practice assignments that are intended to guide the implementation process.
 Teams design and begin to implement their own DBT programs or to integrate DBT into an ongoing treatment setting.
-In Part 2, each team presents their work and receives expert consultation on specific cases and on their program, including protocols for specific treatment problems and adaptations of DBT.
+Based on their work in the implementation phase of the training, each team receives expert consultation on specific cases and on their program in the Practice Improvement & Sustainability segment of Part 2, including protocols for specific treatment problems and adaptations of DBT.

-This live remote instructor-led program of study consists of 10 days of training, divided into 2 parts of 5 days each, delivered via video conference embedded in a learning management system (LMS) for a total of 60 instructor-led hours.
+This instructor-led program of study consists of 10 days of training, divided into 2 parts of 5 days each, delivered onsite in conjunction with a learning management system (LMS) for a total of 60 instructor-led hours.
 The typical length of the full course of study is 6 months to 1 year.

 As a result of this training participants will be able to provide DBT.